2654400439/STAR-Website-Fingerprinting/docs/Technical Appendix/README.md

 This directory contains the technical appendix for the paper:

-**STAR: Semantic–Traffic Alignment and Retrieval for Zero-Shot Website Fingerprinting**
+**STAR: Semantic–Traffic Alignment and Retrieval for Zero-Shot HTTPS Website Fingerprinting**

 The appendix provides detailed descriptions of:
 - Zero-shot inference and open-world rejection